RaspberryPiFoundation/microbit-curriculum/en-GB/against-the-clock/index.md

 + Pressing button A should take 1 from your `time` variable until it gets to 0.
 This means you'll need a `while` loop that runs as long as the `time` is greater than (`>`) 0.

 	![screenshot](images/clock-challenge-3.png)

+## Accurate timer { .challenge }
+Have you noticed that the timer isn't very accurate!
+This is because it takes time to display and scroll numbers on the micro:bit.

+Try adjusting the pause to improve the timing.
+You can use an `if/else` block to have shorter delays for bigger numbers that take longer to scroll.